-The Council has also developed over the years a number of successful joint or collaborative working arrangements with the public and other agencies.
-This has continued into 2015/16, for example, with the New Forest National Park Authority (with regards to financial services, IT services, HR and Payroll, and continued joint working and assets sharing arrangements at the Ringwood Gateway (which includes Hampshire County Council and Ringwood Town Council) and continued management arrangements for Internal Audit within three Dorset Councils.
+The Council has also developed, over the years, a number of successful joint or collaborative working arrangements with the public and other agencies.
+This has continued into 2016/17 with the New Forest National Park Authority, the Ringwood Gateway and continued management arrangements for Internal Audit within three Dorset Councils.

-The Council's Constitution sets out how the Council operates, including the roles, responsibilities and relationships between Council, the Executive (Cabinet), Audit Committee and other bodies such as the Overview and Scrutiny Panels and Officers (Delegations) in respect of policy and decision-making processes.
+The Council's Constitution sets out how the Council operates, including the roles, responsibilities and relationships between Council, the Executive (Cabinet), Audit Committee and other bodies such as the Overview and Scrutiny Panels and Officers in respect of policy and decision-making processes.
+There is a comprehensive scheme of delegations to officers to ensure timely decisionmaking.
 The Constitution also sets out details on Codes of Conduct and key policies such as Financial Regulations and Contract Standing Orders as to Contracts.
 It is important that the Council operates efficiently and transparently and is accountable to the local people.